 A spectacular Epimedium.
 This clone is an exact match for the plant originally named Epimedium violaceum in 1834 which was later changed to a variety of E. grandiflorum... all through the study of dried herbarium specimens.
 However, this plant is semi-evergreen and nearly identical to other clones Darrell received from west central Honshu including the plant depicted in Don Elick’s book, Japonica Magnifica.
 Perhaps it is a species of its own.
 This is the parent that gifted E. x rubrum, E. x versicolor ‘Versicolor’ and ‘Cupreum’ with colorful spring foliage.

 Prized for its vibrant, cherry-red new growth and large, rich violet-lavender flowers with very long inner-sepals.
 Smallmedium leaflets have a long, tapered point.
 Slow to propagate.
-12” Sold out.
+12” Not available in 2018.

 Epimedium sempervirens 'White Purity'